matomo-org/developer-documentation/docs/media-analytics/faq.md

 using [Multiple Piwik trackers on the JavaScript Tracking guide](/guides/tracking-javascript-guide#multiple-piwik-trackers).

-If you are using the regular `_paq.push` tracking method, everything will work out of the box when you create more trackers via `_paq.push(['addTracker', url, idsite]);`.
+If you are using the regular `_paq.push` tracking method, everything will work out of the box when you create more trackers via `_paq.push(['addTracker', url, idsite]);`

 Using `_paq.push` for multiple trackers is a good and simple way when you want to track the same data into different Piwik installations or into different Piwik websites.

 ```js
 // configuration of first tracker